 Prince Frederik and Princess Mary of Denmark: Grasten, Denmark

 The Danish royals have a summer residence, Grasten Palace, where they often retreat to with their children, Prince Christian, Princess Isabella, and twins Prince Vincent and Princess Josephine.
-However, the family of six returned to their home in France in May after spending the coronavirus lockdown in Denmark, so it is yet to be known whether they will make the return trip for their usual holiday.
+Assuming they are able to travel, we imagine that's where the family of six will be this summer.